crest

 Eric Benzel and Terence Sparham.

-A brief article on the two Sparham brothers who graduated from McGill in the mid-nineteenth century.
+A brief article on the two Sparham brothers who graduated in medicine from McGill in the mid-nineteenth century.
 Eric Benzel Sparham was convicted of murder.
 Osler Library Newsletter 123, Fall 2015 pp 4-5.

 Samuel John Stratford